johnmaged/GettingAndCleaningDataCourseProject/CodeBook.md

 ##Output

-The required tidy dataset `tidy_data.txt` is generated, with the average of each variable for each activity and each subject.
+The required tidy dataset `tidydata.txt` is generated, with the average of each variable for each activity and each subject.

 ##Variables